 How do I know which course is right for me?

-NapaLearns is hosting information sessions to explore the courses.
-Instructors, course materials, and pacing will be reviewed during these sessions.
-Recordings of the Information Sessions will be made available.
+NapaLearns hosted information sessions to explore the courses.
+Instructors, course materials, and pacing were reviewed during these sessions.
+Recordings of the Information Sessions are available (see above).

 What kind of materials/takeaways are provided?